 Section 1.
-The Union may select from employees in the bargaining unit, Union Stewards in any reasonable number it desires for the purpose of handling grievances or other legitimate Union business directly related to the Employer.
+The Union may select from employees in the bargaining unit, Union Stewards, up to a maximum of three (3) per shift or one (1) per clinic, it desires for the purpose of handling grievances or other legitimate Union business directly related to the Employer.
 Paid time off as provided for in Section 3 of this Article shall be provided to each location in the bargaining unit for Union designated Stewards and Chief Stewards.